• Fitness

 Marie-Antoinette Issa

-Marie-Antoinette Issa is the Lifestyle & Beauty Editor for Women Love Health, bringing her expertise in wellness, beauty, and lifestyle content to the platform.
+Marie-Antoinette Issa is the Lifestyle Editor for Women Love Health, bringing her expertise in wellness, beauty, and lifestyle content to the platform.
 She has an extensive background across leading women’s magazines and digital publications, including Cosmopolitan, Cleo, Madison, Concrete Playground, The Urban List, Daily Mail, I Quit Sugar, and Huffington Post.
 At Women Love Health, Marie-Antoinette curates content that inspires women to live healthier, more balanced lives—covering holistic wellness, self-care, beauty, nutrition, and lifestyle trends.
 Her work reflects a deep commitment to practical, evidence-backed insights that empower women through every stage of life.
-She is also the Lifestyle and Beauty Editor for Women Love Tech and The Carousel and Lifestyle Editor for Women Love Travel.
+She is also the Lifestyle for Women Love Tech and The Carousel.

 Related Posts